exogen/node-fetch-har/README.md

 ### …with Isomorphic Fetch

-Make sure you only import this library and wrap the Fetch instance supplied by libraries like `isomorphic-fetch` or `isomorphic-unfetch` on the server.
-Not only does this library use built-in Node modules, but you don’t need it in the browser anyway, because you can already use the Network tab to spy on requests.
+When using “universal” libraries like [isomorphic-fetch][] or [isomorphic-unfetch][], make sure you only import this library and wrap the Fetch instance on the server.
+Not only does this library require built-in Node modules, but it’s unnecessary in the browser anyway, since you can already spy on requests (and export HAR logs) via the Network tab.

 The following example assumes your bundler (e.g. webpack) is configured to strip out conditional branches based on `process.browser`.